lucashawranke/sarcasm-scanner/README.md

 <p align="center">. 　　 ·　 ˚ ✧ Results ✧ ˚ 　· 　　 .

 The Multinomial Naive Bayes model achieved an accuracy score of ~0.91, and the LinearSVC model achieved an accuracy score of ~0.95!
-Other models mentioned in
+Other models mentioned previously range from ~0.84-0.94 in terms of accuracy.

 <p align="center">. 　　 ·　 ˚ ✧ Future Work ✧ ˚ 　· 　　 .